manalshaikh/BeatsMonitor/README.md

 This script will copy beatsmon.cron to where it is supposed to be for it's execution.

 # How to use?
-Before you start using it, you need a python library which can be easily installed using pip command.
-Use the following command to begin with installation of "pythonping".

-`pip install pythonping`

-Once done, you can now start using the script.
-Make sure the user is root/admin to begin as pythonping can only ping if the executing user has system permissions.

 `python monitor.py`